lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 Let's speak theoretically.
 Imagine for a moment that an attacker can place some JavaScript on your site.
 Replace the `console.log()` above with an [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) script and **off goes your users' data to some other server**.

 What if you’re using [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to stop anything but your trusted vendor's scripts from running on your application?
 What if you’re using [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to ensure even those vendor scripts can’t open up vulnerabilities on your application?
-Those **are** pretty good ways to protect your application! ***Those security steps should be taken anyway!*** But can you be 100% certain it’s safe?
-Avoiding storing tokens with the `Web Storage API` is the best way.

-**Remember, having someone’s access token can be as good as having their username and password, and you wouldn’t ever risk exposing your username and password.**

-{% include tweet_quote.html quote_text="Having someone’s access token can be as good as having their username and password, and you wouldn’t ever risk exposing your username and password" %}
+Those **are** pretty good ways to protect your application, but there are other general security concerns around exposing tokens to the large variety of attack vectors in the browser.
+[Meltdown](https://meltdownattack.com/) and [Cloudbleed](https://en.wikipedia.org/wiki/Cloudbleed) are both good examples where vulnerabilities were discovered that could take advantage of person data and tokens being stored in the frontend.

+{% include tweet_quote.html quote_text="Let's speak theoretically.
+Imagine for a moment that an attacker can place some JavaScript on your site.
+Would you store your access token where they could find it?" %}

 ## The complexity of web applications